-10 Ways to Prevent or Reduce the Effects of Physician Burnout
+10 Ways to Prevent or Reduce the Effects of Burnout in Medicine

-Talk of physician burnout is everywhere these days: in medical blogs, in peer-reviewed journal articles, in CME courses, in online courses, and in the news.
-We can’t avoid hearing about the high rates of burnout, depression, and suicide among physicians.
+Talk of burnout among medical professionals is everywhere these days: in medical blogs, in peer-reviewed journal articles, in CME courses, in online courses, and in the news.
+We can’t avoid hearing about the high rates of burnout, depression, and suicide.

 I have experienced burnout twice in my career in medicine.
 The first time was in 2008, and the only solution I came up with was to stop practicing medicine altogether.
 If you haven’t heard of the Maslach Burnout Inventory, it is the most commonly used tool for assessing burnout.
 It measures three specific aspects: emotional exhaustion, depersonalization, and lack of a sense of personal accomplishment.
 I experienced all three of these to some degree.

-You may first experience burnout during residency, which is a particularly difficult stretch.
+If you’re a physician, you may first experience burnout during residency, which is a particularly difficult stretch.
 During those three years, there is little free time.
-You have so many new skills to learn, new responsibilities, and patients to care for while you prepare for the internal medicine board exam (or your specialty’s board exam) and your future career.
+You have so many new skills to learn, new responsibilities, and patients to care for while you prepare for the board exam and your future career.
 With so many hours spent at work, your personal life can suffer, and sleep often becomes your top priority.

-Among the causes of such high rates of physician burnout are institutional factors that are seemingly out of the hands of the individual practicing physician.
+Among the causes of such high rates of burnout are institutional factors that are seemingly out of the hands of practicing medical professionals.
 These include cumbersome electronic health records, increasing administrative burdens, salaries tied to productivity, and the loss of independence and autonomy created by employment in health care systems as opposed to private practice.
-On top of this is the 15-minute patient visit where the opportunity for creating meaningful patient-doctor relationships is minimal.
+On top of this is the 15-minute patient visit where the opportunity for creating meaningful relationships with patients is minimal.
 At the same time, the likelihood of hearing negative feedback from dissatisfied patients is increasing.
 These factors made me feel as though my work was no longer meaningful.

 After an almost three-year break from clinical practice and after working in the field of continuing medical education, I eventually missed patient care and began practicing again.
 I allowed myself to practice medicine in a way that gave me more flexibility in my schedule.
 I also took time to retrain so I could avoid the aspects of practice I knew I no longer wanted to be involved in.